-To receive an IGETC Certificate of Achievement, at least 50% of the units must be completed at any, or any combination of, California Community College(s).
-A minimum grade of "C" (2.0 on a 4.0 scale) is required for each course applied to the IGETC Certificate of Achievement and complete certification is required to receive an IGETC Certificate of Achievement.
+In order for a student to receive an IGETC Certificate of Achievement, as opposed to IGETC certification for transfer, at least 50% of the units must be completed at any California Community College(s).
+A minimum grade of "C" (2.0 on a 4.0 scale) or "P" is required for each course applied to the IGETC Certificate of Achievement and complete certification is required to receive an IGETC Certificate of Achievement.
+Refer to AR 4350 for IGETC certification requirements for transfer.